PNergard/Project-Workflow-and-Conventions/README.md

 ![Git Workflow](https://raw.githubusercontent.com/KnowitLabs/Project-Workflow-and-Conventions/master/img/git-workflow-release-cycle-4maintenance.png "Git Workflow")

+This workflow uses two branches to record the history of the project.
+The master branch stores the official release history, and the develop branch serves as an integration branch for features.
+It's also convenient to tag all commits in the master branch with a version number.

 ###Master
 This is the main repository used for deploying releases.
 No development is done here but rather branched to **develop** or **hotfix** to later be merged back into the master branch when ready for a release.
 The master holds all release tags, and tags are made using [Semantic Versioning 2.0.0](http://semver.org).